Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-timescaledb.md

 ## TimescaleDB® at Scalingo

-{% note %}
-TimescaleDB® has some specificities which you should be aware of before getting started.
+TimescaleDB® has some particularities which you should be aware of before getting started.
-{% endnote %}

 - There are two licenses of TimescaleDB®: **Community** edition and **Open-Source** edition.
 The latter is the only one available on Scalingo.
   Hence TimescaleDB®'s functions labeled "*community*" on their documentation are not available on the platform.

 - On Scalingo, TimescaleDB® requires a PostgreSQL® database version 13.6.0-1 or above.

-- Working with a time series database usually involves the need to [compress data](#downsampling) in runtime and [remove the oldest data](#configuring-data-retention).
+- Working with a time series database usually involves the need to [downsample the dataset](#downsampling) in runtime and [remove the oldest data](#configuring-data-retention).
   We provide documentation about these topics below.

 - While most documentation about PostgreSQL® remains applicable for